 The series “Untitled” is an insight and intervention into the publishing industry.
 Taking the blank galley proof and presenting it as a single unique object.
 This piece offers a way of looking, at objects, at recycling at the value of error and how artistic intervention brings insight and new value to the world we live in.

-These are by their very nature utterly unique objects coming from a mass produced industrial process.
+These are by their very nature utterly unique objects coming from a mass-produced industrial process.

-In the naming of the series “Untitled” Gebbia also comments on the nature of art language, how the artist is either uninspired to title a work or refuses to give such a pre condition to the viewers thoughts.
+In the naming of the series “Untitled” Gebbia also comments on the nature of art language, how the artist is either uninspired to title a work or refuses to give such a precondition to the viewer’s thoughts.
 How the word is used as a title for something without a title

-At a time in our culture when Design is spelt with a capital first letter, and that limited editions are seen as the quick root to design stardom, the nature of these books is 1/1, there is no other object like it.
+At a time in our culture when Design is spelled with a capital first letter, and that limited editions are seen as the quick root to design stardom, the nature of these books is 1/1, there is no other object like it.